ofiraflalo/python-course-assignments/day02/README.md

 Prompt used:
 - "Help me write a Python program that calculates pH using hydrogen ion concentration."

-- "Help me write the formula for calculating pH in Python."

 - "Help me create a README file for my GitHub assignment."